Does It Matter That Christmas Is Pagan?

 What is paganism in the Bible?

-The Bible says a lot about paganism because it was a constant challenge and weakness of God’s people, Israel, in Old Testament times.
-Nearly every nation and culture in those times worshipped multiple gods.
+The Bible shows that paganism was a constant weakness of the Israelites.
+Nearly every culture Israel encountered worshipped multiple gods.

-The false gods of the ancient world often had three common characteristics:
+The pagan gods often had three common characteristics:

 - Nature.
 They were connected to something in the natural world (such as an animal, a location, a planet or a force of nature like thunder).